-Any degree seeking student enrolled in a University program may choose to audit a course during registration for a semester, with the approval of their academic advisor and subject to the enrollment limitations listed below.
+A degree seeking students enrolled in a University program may choose to audit a course during registration for a semester, with the approval of their academic advisor and subject to the enrollment limitations listed below.

 Non-degree students

 An individual not currently enrolled in a DMU degree program who wishes to take a course for credit or audit, must apply and be accepted as a non-degree seeking student.